Pitfalls to avoid for foreigners when buying a property in France2143

 There are more pitfalls when purchasing a property through the legal process.
 And they can be costlier for you.
 Let’s focus on the pitfalls foreigners need to avoid when acquiring real estate following the French legal process.

 Not considering the different types of preliminary sales contractTwo types of preliminary sales contracts can be implemented.
 They commit you and seller in different ways and unevenly protecting the parties depending on the model put in place.
 Please make sure you consider both types of preliminary sales contract!
 Do not automatically accept the preliminary sales contract offered by the seller!
 This stage proves to be even more important than the actual offer to buy.
 Indeed, as at this stage your commitment becomes binding.
 You will not be able to backtrack.
-We will discuss this in more details in our chapter dedicated to this topic.
+We will discuss this in more details in our article dedicated to the sales contract.

 Not checking the validity of the property surveysSurveys are compulsory documents in any real estate transaction in France.
 The list of surveys to be produced during the sale of a property in France continues to grow.
 There are now nine different documents that the seller must provide to you.
 All the surveys must be up to date.
 There are different types of surveys.
 They may, for example, cover the insulation of the property and consequently its energy consumption.
 Or attest to the absence of termites and asbestos within the property.